yinmayuetang/yinmayuetang.github.io/index.md

 Here is **Yinmayue Tang (Zoe)**.

-I am a graduate student majoring in **Master of Applied Psychology** at City University of Hong Kong.
+I am a graduate student majoring in **Applied Psychology** at City University of Hong Kong.
 Currently, I am an intern in the clinical psychology department of a psychiatric hospital.

 *<font color='red'> </font> I am looking for a **PhD** position in **Counseling Psychology** for 2024 Fall*.
 Here is [my CV](https://yinmayuetang.github.io/file/CV-TANGYinmayue.pdf).